7.01. Types of Appointments

 7.06.
 REVIEW OF PROBATIONARY APPOINTMENTS.
 (See UWS 3.07.)

-A. A probationary appointment may be reviewed by the departmental executive committee at any time; each probationary appointment, however, shall be reviewed by the departmental executive committee long enough in advance of its expiration to meet the time limits for notification of nonretention (see 7.11. of these rules) and to allow administrative actions provided for in these rules.
-The divisional executive committees and deans may provide deadlines for departmental recommendations to ensure adequate time for consideration.
+A. A probationary appointment may be reviewed by the departmental executive committee at any time; each probationary appointment, however, shall be reviewed by the departmental executive committee long enough in advance of its expiration to meet the time limits for notification of nonretention (see 7.11 of these rules) and to allow administrative actions provided for in these rules.
+Specifically, departmental executive committees must conduct reviews far enough in advance of the materials deadline for the relevant divisional committee’s last meeting of the semester to allow for dossier assemblage and dean’s office review.
+The divisional executive committees and deans shall provide deadlines for departmental recommendations to ensure adequate time for consideration.

 B. In recommending the renewal of a faculty member in a probationary appointment, a departmental executive committee should ascertain that progress is being made by the faculty member towards meeting the criteria and standards used in granting tenure.